Integrated Channel Estimation and Sensing for Near-Field ELAA Systems via Low-Rank Tensor Decomposition: Simulation Results

 \subsection{LoS Scenarios (THz Bands)}

-We first consider an ELAA THz systems where the propagation is dominated by a strong LoS component due to its limited diffraction and severe path loss/molecular absorption.
-The carrier frequency is set to $f_c = 100$ GHz with a bandwidth of $B = 0.1$ GHz.
-In addition, the number of OFDM subcarriers is set to $P = 64$.
-The BS is equipped with $N = 256$ antennas and $M = 32$ RF chains.
-The corresponding Rayleigh distance is calculated as $d_R = 97.5$ meters.
+We first consider an ELAA THz system where the propagation is dominated by a strong LoS component due to the limited diffraction and severe path loss at THz frequencies. {Simulation parameters are summarized in Table~\ref{tab:sim_parameters}.
+The users are randomly distributed according to the distance and angle settings in Table~\ref{tab:sim_parameters}, and the corresponding LoS delay is computed as $\tau_k=r_k/c$.} The Rayleigh distance of the considered system is $d_R = 97.5$ meters.
 The gain of the LoS path is generated as \cite{ning2023beamforming}:

 where $f$ and $d$ denote the frequency and the propagation distance, respectively.
 The time delay of the LoS path is given by $\tau = (d/c)$.
 The molecular absorption coefficient, $K(f)$, characterizes the frequency-selective attenuation caused by molecular energy conversion in the propagation medium \cite{ning2023beamforming} and is set to $0.01$ in our experiment.